reltoom/Project-1-Relax/README.md

 ![What is Watsu and some Benefits](readmeimages/whatiswatsu.png)

-Next, 3 different Watsu excersises are displayed.
-A short description the excersise and some of the benefits followed by a picture of it in practice.
+Next, three different Watsu excersises are displayed.
+A short description of the excersise and some of the benefits followed by a picture of it in practice.

 ![Watsu Excersise - Pressure Point Massage](readmeimages/watsumassage.png)